Social Prescribing Link Workers

-We have a Link worker; Kevin Pike, employed by Stevenage South PCN, working here at Bedwell 3 days a week.
+We have a Link worker; Pete Vine, employed by Stevenage South PCN, working here at Bedwell 5 half days a week.

 SPLW’s develop trusting relationships by giving people time and focus on ‘what matters to me’, taking a holistic approach, based on the person’s priorities and the wider determinants of health.
 Link workers co-produce a personalised support plan to improve patient health and wellbeing, introducing or reconnecting people to community groups and statutory services.